ikfaisal/ikfaisal.github.io/_posts/2019-02-16-Create-Web-App-Using-Python-And-Deploy-In-Heroku.md

 ---
-title:  "Create A Simple Web Application & Deploy In Herokuy"
+title:  "Create A Simple Web Application & Deploy In Heroku"
 ---

 In this blog I'll create a simple hello world application and deploy that application to heroku.